jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 Tip 36: You Can't Write Perfect Software
 ```

 - No one in the brief history of computing has ever written a piece of perfect software.
-It’s
+It's
-  unlikely that you’ll be the first.
+  unlikely that you'll be the first.
-- Good drivers anticipate trouble; good coders do the same, defending against others' and their own
+- Good drivers anticipate trouble; good coders do the same, they look out for trouble before it
-  potential mistakes.
+  happens.

 ### 23. Design by Contract

 - Contracts define mutual rights, responsibilities, and repercussions—an idea that applies equally
   to software module interactions.
-- DBC
+- DBC:
   - Design by Contract (DBC) ensures program correctness by documenting software modules' rights,
     responsibilities, and expected outcomes.
 The expectations and claims as follows:
     - Preconditions: Callers must ensure valid data to meet those requirements before invoking them.